Harris County building temporary hospital at NRG - again

 The county put in an application with FEMA for approval for the replacement, requesting $2 million from the agency.

-Harris County Judge Lina Hidalgo's office says the temporary hospital will include 150 beds inside NRG Center.
+Harris County Judge Lina Hidalgo's office says the temporary hospital will include 150 beds inside NRG Arena.

 The facility will house coronavirus patients in the event hospitals become overrun with admissions.